PradheepShrinivasan/BITS/AdvancedOperatingSystem/concurrent/README.txt

 Additional comments
 --------------------
 	A concurrent server services several requests at the same time.
-Hence there should be mutual exclusion to prevent more than one thread modidying the data at the same time.
+Hence there should be mutual exclusion to prevent more than one thread modifying the data at the same time.
 	In the code attached read write locks are used.
-This helps increase the number of readers at the same time, therby increasing the performance compared to mutexs
+This helps to increase the number of readers at the same time, therby increasing the performance compared to mutexs

 Contact Details